Glossary of Financial Terms

 Torrens Title

 Torrens Title is the most common form of property title in Australia.
-All previous and current owners are listed on the one deed, as are all previous mortgagees etc. Also know as “RPA” standing for “Real Property Act”, the legislation that governs the operation of Torrens Title.
+All previous and current owners are listed on the one deed, as are all previous mortgagees etc. Also known as "RPA" standing for "Real Property Act", the legislation that governs the operation of Torrens Title.

 Uniform Consumer Credit Code (UCCC)